CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Evaluation

 \subsection{Attention Pattern Analysis}

-Beyond overall performance metrics, we analyze the learned attention patterns to understand how our proposed mechanism processes temporal information.
-Specifically, we examine how STA weights historical attention scores, e.g., $Q_{t-k}K^{T}_{t-k}$ relative to $k$ timestep in the past, through the state transition scores from $S_{t-k}S^T_t$ when situations requiring corrective actions occur.
+Beyond overall performance metrics, we analyze the learned attention patterns to understand how STA processes temporal information.
+We examine state transition scores $S_{t-k:t}S^T_t$ that modulate historical attention scores $Q_{t-k:t}K^{T}_{t-k:t}$ at timestep $t$.
 Fig. \ref{fig:attention-analysis} shows a trajectory executed by our transformer-based policy in the \textit{PegInsertionSide} task, which involves reaching the peg, lifting it from the white end, and inserting it into the box hole.
-The analyzed scenario demonstrates four key phases: starting phase (t=4), failed grasping attempt (t=10), successful recovery grasp (t=29), and final insertion approach (t=39).
-We examine the patterns of attention modules at these critical moments by observing how the value of state transition scores evolves over time.
-The visualization shows the values extracted from the last Transformer layer, which we observed to provide the most interpretable results.
-The top heatmaps display state transition weights averaged across all heads for \textit{state tokens}, showing their individual relevance across the 15-step history window (darker colors indicate stronger attention).
-The bottom graphs show state transition values summed across tokens per computation head, revealing which heads contribute the most to historical context retrieval at each timestep.
-Starting from a pre-initialized history of identical starting states -- strategy adopted strictly for analysis purposes -- we observe initial patterns showing lower state transition scores for past states and higher scores for current state information (t=4).
+We analyze how state transition values evolve across four key execution phases: starting phase (t=4), failed grasping attempt (t=10), successful recovery grasp (t=29), and final insertion approach (t=39).
+The visualization shows values extracted from the last Transformer layer, which provides the most interpretable results. \revA{The top heatmaps display state transition weights averaged across all heads for \textit{state tokens}, showing their individual relevance across the 15-step history window (darker colors indicate stronger attention).
+The bottom graphs show state transition values summed across tokens per computation head, revealing which heads contribute the most to historical context retrieval at each timestep.} Starting from a pre-initialized history of identical starting states -- strategy adopted strictly for analysis purposes -- we observe initial patterns showing lower state transition scores for past states and higher scores for current state information (t=4).
 This pattern persists through the first grasping attempt (t=10) that ultimately fails.
 The comparison between the first and second grasping attempts reveals a striking change: during the successful recovery attempt (t=29), the patterns show higher state transition scores extending more into the past, with particular activation of heads 2 and 4 that appear to function as retrieval pathways for relevant historical state relationships.
 The final trajectory phase (t=39) shows restored focus on recent timesteps with higher state transition scores on specific tokens, likely facilitating the precise movements necessary for successful peg insertion.